Lin-Buo-Ren/Hello_GNU_Gettext_World_/README.markdown

 Please refer each build solution's README document for any additional software in order to build using each build solution.

 ### Where are my built software?
 Under each "build solution" directory under [Build Solutions/](Build Solutions/).
-Not all of the build solution support customizing their build product directory so it is designed to place it under their own directory instead.
+Not all of the build solutions support customizing their build product directory so it is designed to place it under their own directory instead.